-Whenever I meet with midwifery clients, a common question that I'm asked is, 'What is my philosophy around birth?'
+Whenever I meet with midwifery clients, a question I'm often asked is, 'What is my philosophy around birth?'
 That's an easy one for me—my philosophy is whatever your philosophy is.

 A positive birth comes in many forms and is defined only by you—your preferences, plans, expectations and needs.